ROCK LAKE 4958’, C.M.W.

 DESCRIPTION:

-The Rock Lake Trail has several stream crossings to navigate near the beginning.
 Spring runoff can be tricky.
 About a mile in, the road passes near an old mining claim, and heads N.E. past several old mine buildings and Rock Creek Meadows for 2.5 miles to the eastern wall.
 For about 2 miles the old mining road gains about 593’.
-In about a mile past the meadows as the trail climbs, is an old Heidelberg mining operation.
+In about a mile past the meadows as the trail climbs, is the old Heidelberg mining operation.
 Its boiler and gravity pump equipment, as well as Rock Creek Falls, are a good place to spend a moment looking over the old equipment.
-The trail to the lake is about 40’ back down the trail off to the east .
+The trail to the lake is about 40’ back down the trail off to the left (E) .
 After 7 switchbacks, the trail walks out next to the outlet creek to the main body of the lake.

 The lake has two small island on the near east side, and a larger peninsula on the N.W. end.

-Rock Peak 7583’ towers to the W., St. Paul Peak 7714’ is to the N.W., while Ojibway Peak 7303’ to the east.
+Rock Peak 7583’ towers to the west, St. Paul Peak 7714’ is to the N.W., while Ojibway Peak 7303’ is to the east.

 The lake has two small island on the near east side, and a larger peninsula on the N.W. end.

-Rock Peak 7583’ towers to the W., St. Paul Peak 7714’ is to the N.W., while Ojibway Peak 7303’ to the east.
+Rock Peak 7583’ towers to the west, St. Paul Peak 7714’ is to the N.W., while Ojibway Peak 7303’ is to the east.

 OPTION #1: